The initial wave of resignations post-pandemic might have declined, but we’re not out of the woods. Far from it.

 DE&I advocate is one of the three most-hired roles in HR right now, showing that HR leaders do appreciate the importance of getting diversity and inclusion right.

-For example, PwC’s 2022 Global Workforce Hopes and Fears Survey found that employees feeling they can truly be themselves is extremely important when choosing a new role for 66% of employees.
+But there’s still a long way to go.
+Your stance — and more important, your actions – to further diversity and inclusion goals are a major driver of turnover.
+As much, if not more, than they ever were.
+For example, employees feeling they can truly be themselves is extremely important when choosing a new role for 66% of employees.
 This was a major factor driving turnover: employees who do look for a new job over the next 12 months are 11% less likely to feel they can be themselves at work.

 To guard against turnover, a big question HR leaders should be asking is this: does your organisation truly accommodate and celebrate difference?
+Our Head of HR Sara Holmberg joined the podcast SheCanCode to talk about just this - How HR Tech can be used to promote DE&I within organisations.

 If you answer ‘no’ or ‘not sure’ to 5 or more of the questions below, this could be an important area to explore.